loris-imageserver/loris/README.md

 ![loris icon](https://github.com/pulibrary/loris/blob/master/icons/loris-icon-name.png?raw=true) Loris JPEG 2000 Server
 ========================

-Loris is a lightweight implementation of the [International Image Interoperability Framework: Image API 1.0] [1].
-More about this is discussed under IIIF 1.0 Compliance [link!] below.
+Loris is an implementation of the
+[International Image Interoperability Framework: Image API 1.0] [1].
+More about this is discussed under IIIF 1.0 Compliance below.

 Design
 ------